921abdullah/921abdullah/README.md

 ### Hi there!
 I'm Abdullah! 👋
 ## I'm a Student and Developer!
-- 👨 Senior at NUST.
+- 👨 CS Grad.
 - 💻 Student of Computer Science
-- 🌱 I’m currently working on Deep learning.
+- 🌱 Working on AI solutions.
 - 🌅 Eager to learn new things!

 ### Connect with me: